Mimsii/CLI/.github/CODE-OF-CONDUCT.md

 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
-* Showing empathy towards other community members
+* Showing empathy towards other community members exactly going behind orgin  is not acceptable.

 Examples of unacceptable behavior by participants include: